adjacentlink/letce2-tutorial/README.md

 * exp-00: 5 node EMANE IEEE 802.11abg configuration generation.

-Experiments 01, 02 and 03 are runnable experiments that use the letce2
-LXC experiment control plugin, [letce2-plugin-lxc][3], which adds features and templates necessary to define and execute experiments:
+Experiments 01 through 04 are runnable experiments that use the letce2 LXC experiment control plugin, [letce2-plugin-lxc][3], which adds features and templates necessary to define and execute experiments: